qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/gerrit/README.md

     - Defines the number of parallel sync jobs when running `repo sync`.
 By default this is used by Gerrit build pipeline but also forms the default for `GERRIT_REPO_SYNC_JOBS` parameter in build jobs.

+-   `GERRIT_CUTTLEFISH_INSTANCE_TEMPLATE_LABEL`
+    - The name of the Cuttlefish instance template to use for the pipeline.

 ## KNOWN ISSUES <a name="known-issues"></a>